 Mark and Score the Botanical Free Printable

-Next, set the free printable on top of the backing for the interior of the frame.
-Once you have, it centered make score the edges so you can see where to cut the botanical printable.
+Next, set the free botanicals printable on top of the backing for the interior of the frame.
+Once you have it centered, make score the edges so you can see where to cut the botanical printable.

 Next, use outdoor decoupage and brush it on the centerpiece.
 The piece that sits behind the photo when you place it back into the frame.